 Can you believe that?
 Joseph Tkach Jr., Greg Albrecht and Michael Feazell had no qualms about pouring their hearts out to Hank Hanegraaff, as long as it was in private.
 But they weren’t about to go on the radio with their “we’ve joined mainstream Christianity” heart-to-heart.
 And why?
 Because the membership wasn’t yet ready.
 The members, remember, were skeptical—they didn’t even think the changes were for real!
 They heard Tkach Sr., all throughout 1994, deny that the church was about to do away with the law.

-Then, on December 17, the membership finally heard the same news Tkach’s fellows told Hank Hanegraaff a year earlier—that the wcg had now joined mainstream Christianity.
+Then, on December 17, the membership finally heard the same news Tkach’s fellows told Hank Hanegraaff 11 months earlier—that the wcg had now joined mainstream Christianity.